cenfun/ie-polyfill/README.md

 # ie-polyfill
-> The way for ie to continue working
+> The way to keep IE working with modern functionality

 ##  Why this?
 * [@babel/polyfill](https://babel.dev/docs/en/babel-polyfill) has been deprecated since Babel 7.4.0